sneakysneak/docs/pages/embedding/install-a-connector.md

       "ExpiresAtUtc":"2017-11-29T16:22:36.7257196Z"
     }

-Now you have a sign in token you can build the URL to send the user too to begin the OAuth flow.
+Now you have a sign in token, you can "build" the URL to send the user to where they will begin the OAuth flow.

 #### URL & Querystring